Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Shader-Graph-Asset-Types.md

 </tr>
 <tr>
 <td><strong>Sprite Custom Lit Shader Graph</strong></td>
-<td> It adds the following Block nodes to your Master Stack by default:
+<td>The Sprite Custom List Shader Graph is specific to URP's 2D graphics features.
+Instead of using Unity's lighting system, you can add your own custom lighting calculations to the Sprite Custom Lit Shader Graph.
+It adds the following Block nodes to your Master Stack by default:
 <ul>
 <li><strong>Vertex</strong>: Position, Normal, and Tangent nodes.</li>
 <li><strong>Fragment</strong>: Base Color, Sprite Mask, Normal, and Alpha nodes.</li>